L0urdesss/Votify---Voting-System-using-Plurality-Algorithm/README.md

-# Voting System using Plurality Algorithm
+# Votify - Voting System using Plurality Algorithm

 This project is a web-based voting system implemented using HTML/CSS for front-end design and PHP for back-end functionality.
 The system utilizes the Plurality Algorithm for counting votes.